tpill90/steam-lancache-prefill/docs/mkdocs/dev-guides/mkdocs-setup.md

     mkdocs.yml    # Mkdocs root configuration file.
     mkdocs/
         index.md  # The documentation homepage.
+        assets/   # Contains custom Javascript and CSS used on the docs site custom_theme
         ...       # Other markdown pages, images and other files.

 -----